astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

-Empty, protected constructor to prohibit direct allocation of this class.
+Empty, `private` constructor to prohibit direct allocation of this class.

 ##### Parameters